thephez/backup-readme/platform/markdown/reference-dapi-endpoints-platform-endpoints.md

 > 🚧 Breaking changes
 >
 > As of Dash Platform 0.24 the `protocolVersion` is no longer included in the CBOR-encoded data.
-It is instead prepended as a varint to the data following CBOR encoding.
+It is instead prepended as a variant to the data following CBOR encoding.

 **Returns**: [Identity](explanation-identity) information for the requested identity
 **Parameters**: